josueortega1-maker/Replication_Parents/README.md

 # Experimental School Choice with Parents — Replication Package

-Stata replication code for **every table environment** in *Experimental School Choice with Parents* by Mikhail Freer, Thilo Klein, and Josué Ortega.
+Stata replication code for every table environment in *Experimental School Choice with Parents* by Mikhail Freer, Thilo Klein, and Josué Ortega.

 The package generates 27 LaTeX table files in manuscript order, reconstructs all participant-level measures from the restricted 540-person analysis file, estimates all eight cognitive models, and stops if any validation target fails.

-This public repository distributes **code and aggregate/design inputs only**.
+This public repository distributes code and aggregate/design inputs only.
 Participant-level behavioral, demographic, ranking, and Raven-response data are not public.
 Authorized users must place `analysis_input.csv` in `data/`; see [`data/README.md`](data/README.md).

 ## Run

-Requirements: **Stata 18 or later**.
+Requirements: Stata 18 or later.
 No community-contributed Stata packages are required.

 ```stata
 cd "PATH/TO/Replication_Parents"